July 18, 2022

 Over the last few months, the cost of living has surged in the UK as the price of everything from litres of petrol to loaves of bread has risen.
 According to data from the Office for National Statistics (ONS), the Consumer Price Index (CPI) increased to 9.4% in the 12 months to June 2022.

-As we’ve discussed in a previous article, this surge is largely due to the impact of the coronavirus pandemic and the invasion of Ukraine on international supply chains.
+As we’ve discussed in previous article, this surge is largely due to the impact of the coronavirus pandemic and the invasion of Ukraine on international supply chains.
 For example, sanctions on Russian oil and gas have driven up the cost of energy.

 Unfortunately, this has had a significant impact on the finances of many Brits and has left many struggling to cope.
 According to the Guardian, 1 in 6 households are now in “serious financial difficulties” because of rapidly rising prices.